jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 # Set up shared folders between Ubuntu guest OS and host macOS

-[Instructions in this section verified to work for Ubuntu Linux guest OS, for both macOS 10.14.x and Windows 10 host OS.]
+[Instructions in this section verified to work for Ubuntu Linux guest OS, and host OS ranging across many versions of macOS and Windows 10/11.]

 Prerequisite: You have successfully installed guest additions kernel module, and shut down the VM afterwards.